redhat-sap/sap-workshops/sap-smart-management/README.md

 [![smart-errata-list](img/errata_list.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/errata_list.png)

-You can get all the information realated for each errata selecting anyone from the list like relared CVEs, description, solution article in access.redhat.com, packages affected and more.
+You can get all the information related for each errata selecting any one from the list like related CVEs, description, solution article in access.redhat.com, packages affected and more.

 We can now apply any errata to any of the affected hosts directly from Satellite.
 Click on the errata items you want to apply, and select `Apply Errata` button on the top right.
-Next, we will select the hosts where we want the erra to be applied and click on `Next` button.
+Next, we will select the hosts where we want the errata to be applied and click on `Next` button.
 After confirming, a new task will be created and that will apply the errata in the background.

 [![smart-errata-apply](img/errata_apply.gif)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/errata_apply.gif)